-The cave as it turned out contained a wealth of prehistoric artifacts and cave paintings dating back 13,000 years.
-Primitive depictions of deer, bison, goats, and horses adorn the walls along with remains from the past all the way up to the Iron Age.
+The cave, as it turned out, contained a wealth of prehistoric artifacts and cave paintings dating back 13,000 years.
+Primitive depictions of deer, bison, goats, and horses adorn the walls, along with remains from the past all the way up to the Iron Age.
 The cave provided a valuable, if delicate, look into the distant past of the region.
-The caves have been closed to public since 2006 when a metal gate was bolted to the entrance, but private tours are still available.
+The caves were been closed to the general public since 2006, when a metal gate was bolted to the entrance, but daily guided tours are still available.

 Know Before You Go

 Regular tours run daily, with the price starting at 5€.
 Times and ticket information can be found online.